Flying and gliding animals: Powered flight

 Large milkweed bug flying, repeated at one fifteenth speed.

 Unlike most air vehicles, in which the objects that generate lift (wings) and thrust (engine or propeller) are separate and the wings remain fixed, flying animals use their wings to generate both lift and thrust by moving them relative to the body.
 This has made the flight of organisms considerably harder to understand than that of vehicles, as it involves varying speeds, angles, orientations, areas, and flow patterns over the wings.

-A bird or bat flying through the air at a constant speed moves its wings up and down (usually with some fore-aft movement as well).
+A bird or bat flying through the air at a constant speed usually moves its wings in an ellipsoidal motion, mostly up-down but with some fore-aft movement as well.
 Because the animal is in motion, there is some airflow relative to its body which, combined with the velocity of its wings, generates a faster airflow moving over the wing.
-This will generate lift force vector pointing forwards and upwards, and a drag force vector pointing rearwards and upwards.
+This will generate a lift force vector which points forwards and upwards, and a drag force vector which points rearwards and upwards.
 The upwards components of these counteract gravity, keeping the body in the air, while the forward component provides thrust to counteract both the drag from the wing and from the body as a whole.
 Pterosaur flight likely worked in a similar manner, though no living pterosaurs remain for study.

 Insect flight is considerably different, due to their small size, rigid wings, and other anatomical differences.
 Turbulence and vortices play a much larger role in insect flight, making it even more complex and difficult to study than the flight of vertebrates.
 There are two basic aerodynamic models of insect flight.
 Most insects use a method that creates a spiralling leading edge vortex.
-Some very small insects use the fling-and-clap or Weis-Fogh mechanism in which the wings clap together above the insect's body and then fling apart.
+Some very small insects use the fling-and-clap, or Weis-Fogh, mechanism, in which the wings clap together above the insect's body and then fling apart.
 As they fling open, the air gets sucked in and creates a vortex over each wing.
 This bound vortex then moves across the wing and, in the clap, acts as the starting vortex for the other wing.
 Circulation and lift are increased, at the price of wear and tear on the wings.